-The Government has announced that they are seeking to move to a scheme where councils retain 100% of their growth in business rates by 2020.
-The Government started to consult on their proposals during 2016 and will continue in 2017.
-As the total amount of business rates raised nationally are around £5bn more than the current level of Government grant to councils there will be additional services transferred to local government.
-At this stage it is not known what these services are or who will manage them in two tier areas.
+The Government has announced that they are seeking to move to a scheme where councils retain 75% of their growth in business rates after 2020.
+The Government started to consult on their proposals during 2018 and will continue in 2019.